Are $40 Toll Roads The Future?

 Transportation officials say that's actually the whole idea.

-"What the toll is saying is, 'we don't want you to use it.'
+"What the toll is saying is, 'We don't want you to use it.'
 I personally wouldn't pay that toll," says Virginia Transportation Secretary Aubrey Layne.

 "We are definitely trying to change behavior because we have limited resources," Layne adds.
 "We don't have the money nor the political will to continue to build highways."

 Layne says heavily congested areas such as Washington, D.C., and its suburbs cannot build their way out of gridlock.
-So the idea behind opening up the I-66 carpool lanes to solo drivers for a high price is to actually convince more people to carpool, to take public transportation, or to commute during off-peak hours when there is no charge.
+So the idea behind opening up the I-66 carpool lanes to solo drivers for a high price is to actually persuade more people to carpool, to take public transportation, or to commute during off-peak hours when there is no charge.

 And those who want to, he says, can spend the money to avoid congestion.